fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-5.md

 ---
-title: "Using Vonage APIs with MongoDB Atlas - Part 5 of 5: Vonage In-App Messaging"
+title: "Using Vonage APIs with MongoDB Atlas - Part 5 of 5"
 description: In Part 5 of using Vonage APIs and MongoDB Atlas, we add in-app alerting to our app to notify the restaurant of new meeting invites
 thumbnail:
 author: christankersley